-With the completion of the electrification and double tracking projects between Gemas and Padang Besar in peninsular Malaysia, the Malaysian Railway (KTM) has been running services between Kuala Lumpur or Gemas and Butterworth / Padang Besar for some time now using train sets from Korea.
+With the completion of the electrification and double tracking projects between Gemas and Padang Besar in peninsular Malaysia, the Malaysian Railway (KTM) has been running services between Kuala Lumpur or Gemas and Butterworth / Padang Besar.
+You can catch the ETS to Ipoh, the main station about halfway to Butterworth and a number of other stations.
+This service uses train sets from Korea.
 We recently used this service to travel to Butterworth, catching the overnight train back to Kuala Lumpur.
+UPDATE: The service has recently been upgraded with the addition of a new Business Class service.
+Watch out for our review, once we can get tickets.

 The new train sets from China went into service in September so we decided to take a day trip up to Ipoh for some food and a look at what’s to offer in this city built originally on tin mining.
 Leaving Kuala Lumpur at 9.30am and arriving back just before 10pm, with just over 2 hours each way on the train was definitely do-able.